melisasaygin/SpeechDetection/README.md

 c) script for comparing between the performances of different methods

-b) final best models deployed for speech activity detection
+d) final best models deployed for speech activity detection

 Example daily life data may be added in the future.
 See the following paper (to be added upon publication) and pre-registration (https://osf.io/bk9nf) for further description of use.